chriskratimenos/Data-Analysis-of-the-Electrical-Load-of-the-Greek-Electricity-Distribution-Network/README.md

-Go to the data folder and run installer.bat
+Go to the data folder and run "installer.bat".
+Then you are done!
-\nThen you are done